 The end goal of this pre-training app is to help the users remember people's names and profile information.

-In the program, the users are trained through a virtual reality simulated conference experience, talking to other "participants" in different scenarios with AI technology-supported conversations, and handling emergencies that might be triggered by certain actions that the users take in the program.
+In the program, the users are trained through a virtual reality simulated conference experience with offered three different training modes.
+The users can talk to other "participants" in different scenarios with AI technology-supported conversations and handle emergencies that might be triggered by certain actions that the users take in the program.
 This system also allows our users to track their performance for review, analysis, and improvement.

 I created this motion graphic approach prototype with After Effect and Google cardboard based on the advanced training mode scenario.
 Because of COVID-19, I could not conduct the planned prototype walkthrough with a 360-degree camera and Google cardboard but had to switch to a graphic approach.

 • Interactive mode — Group conversation; individual conversation